stolostron/rhacm-docs/manage_cluster/alicloud.md

     ```
     {:codeblock}

     2. Change domain name to IP from bootstrap secret.
-Modify the `import.yaml` file and copy the kubeconfig data from `klusterlet-bootstrap` secret section.
+Modify the `import.yaml` file and copy the kubeconfig data from ` multicluster-endpoint-bootstrap` secret section.

     Run the following command to decode the kubeconfig data: